This post may contain affiliate links. Please read my disclosure policy.

 Grits are mature corn kernels that have been ground into coarse pieces.
 There are a few different types of grits available on the market.

-Instant Grits – grits that have been even further processed by being finely ground, precooked and dehydrated.
+Instant Grits – have been even further processed by being finely ground, precooked and dehydrated.

 To make Instant Pot Grits, you’ll begin with either stone-ground or hominy grits.
 Add your water to the Instant Pot, followed by your grits, and salt.